 English fork, 18th century.
 Believed to have belonged to Captain James Cook.

-Purchased, together with a fork, by the National Gallery of Victoria on 24 October 1906 from Mrs A.H.
-Mitten, grandaughter of Captain John Smith R.N..
+Purchased, together with a fork ST 021275, by the National Gallery of Victoria on 24 October 1906 from Mrs A.H.
+Mitten, granddaughter of Captain John Smith R.N.
 Transferred to Museum Victoria in 1940.

 In a letter dated 3 October 1906 Mrs Mitten wrote that 'The last post Captain John Smith R.N. his wife and Mrs. Cook were all three first cousins.
 At her death Mrs. Cook left 1,000 pounds each to my father and his brothers and sisters.
 To their mother, household furniture, charts, nautical instruments, native weapons and many other possessions as her late husband's.'
 She further stated that the knife and fork were brought out from England about 1895-96 by her father's youngest sister, who kept them until her death in August 1905.

 A further five items of matching cutlery were presented to Museum Victoria by the Fenton family in 1977 (ST 29822), also believed to have belonged to Captain Cook.
 Mrs Mitten's sister, who apparently received cutlery, married J.J.
 Fenton.

 Steel table fork, two-pronged, with black wooden handle (ebony?) and silver trim.